Contextual Flexibility in Human Social Behavior

 The role of the medial prefrontal cortex (MPFC) and the default-mode network (DMN) in human social cognition

 One emphasis of our work is on understanding how features of the social context modulate the engagement of cognitive processes supporting theory of mind, or mentalizing, i.e., the act of inferring the mental states and personality traits of others.
-A particularly intense focus of this research is on the medial prefrontal cortex (MPFC).
+A particular focus of this research is on the medial prefrontal cortex (MPFC).
 One of the most consistent findings in cognitive neuroscience is that the MPFC tends to be more engaged when people think about themselves than when they think about other people.
 Yet this region is also consistently more engaged when thinking about people than when thinking about objects and is intriguingly engaged during a number of other activities, including episodic memory and decision-making.
 What process-level account of MPFC function can unify these findings?
 As part of the brain’s default mode network (DMN), the MPFC has been implicated in mental simulation -- the ability to transcend the current, first-person perspective in order to imagine future outcomes and the contents of other minds -- and it has been implicated in disruptions of social function, for example in individuals with autism spectrum disorder.
 Yet despite its importance, and perhaps in part because of it ubiquity, a unified understanding of the cognitive processes it carries out has been elusive.
 We are investigating a set of hypotheses about the core functions of MPFC, its relationship to other DMN regions, and how best to understand its role in social cognition.

 Is social cognition fundamentally "social"?